Nordln/EasydiffusionWiki/UI-Overview.md

   * RealESRGAN_x4plus is general-purpose
   * RealESRGAN_x4plus_anime_6B is optimized for anime

-* **Show only corrected image**: Shows only the final image, e.g. the scaled up image.
+* **Show only corrected image**: Shows only the final image, e.g. the scaled up/fixed image.
 Disable to see both the images, i.e. the image before applying "fix faces" or "upscale", as well as the final image.

 # Settings